kietitmo/tiki_batch_etl/readme.md

-# Getting Crypto BTC-UST K-lines from Cryptocurrency Exchange with Apache Airflow and Spark.
+# Getting product data from tiki.vn then load to pgsql with Apache Airflow and Spark.

 Using airflow to schedule spark jobs to run daily to get products information from tiki.vn.